Advance Your

 Interested In Another Program?

-Union College, located in Lincoln, Nebraska, provides the highest quality training in order to best serve students and surrounding communities.
+Union Adventist University, located in Lincoln, Nebraska, provides the highest quality training in order to best serve students and surrounding communities.
 Our specialized career training programs provide up-to-date and in-demand skills, preparation and certification, ensuring that everyone who completes our programs is of the highest caliber.